 Monday, November 16, 2020

 Congratulations to our distinguished speaker, Professor Fiona Sampson for delivering an exceptional annual lecture this year.
 This was the Muriel Spark Society's first foray into digital broadcasting (helped by the National Library of Scotland), and it was a world impactful hit!
 We had 180 "attendees" from the USA, Canada as well as Bangladesh, Saudi Arabia and Sweden.
 This is almost double the capacity of the lecture room in the National Libary, and we hope some of you who attended for the first time might join us as members.
 Fiona's lecture was a detailed and original examination of a crucial time in Spark's career before she became the world famous novelist.
 I will post details here when I hear of it being published.

 The Muriel Spark Society Annual Lecture 2020 - Fiona Sampson on Spark: finding her form.
 Join us next week!

-We are delighted to announce that we are able to hold our annual lecture over the Web this year.
+You are most welcome to attend our annual lecture on Eventbrite next week, details below: We are delighted to announce that we are able to hold our annual lecture over the Web this year.
 The event is part of the National Library of Scotland's zoom events programme and we are once again very grateful for the support.
 Our speaker is Professor Fiona Sampson, who, like Spark, has written a biography of Mary Shelley.
 She was also only the second female editor of Poetry Review after Spark herself in the 1940s.
 Professor Sampson's title: Muriel Spark: finding her form.
 The lecture will broadcast on November 12 at 5pm.
-We will send out more joining instructions nearer the time, but advise that you register with Eventbrite.
+Please register with Eventbrite.
 We look forward to the worldwide audience that will for the first time be able to join us for our lecture.